-Salvadoran Immigrant Defeats Deportation Based On Domestic Violence Suffered By Parent
+Salvadoran Immigrant Child Overcomes Deportation Based On Domestic Abuse And Violence Suffered By Parent

 Carla was four years old when she and her mother, Veronica, left El Salvador and came to the U.S. They joined her father, Benito, who had entered a few years before.
 They entered the U.S. illegally, evading inspection.